-- 1. Introduction to MATLAB, Matrix data manipulation - 2.
-Algebraic operations - 3.
-Data visualization - 4.
-Creating user defined functions (Conditional logic and loops) - 5.
-Signals: - a.
-To create various signals: step, square, sinusoidal, exponential, ramp etc and visualize them - 6.
-Signal operations: - Perform operations on signals to modify their frequency, addition of two signals etc; Introduce noise into signals - 7.
-Curve Fitting - a.
-Fit polynomial models to data to illustrate first steps towards data driven modeling - 8.
-Transfer functions with MATLAB - a.
+- 1. Data visualization - 2.
+Creating user defined functions (Conditional logic and loops) - 3.
+Operations on Signal: - a.
+Perform operations on signals to modify their frequency, addition of two signals - b.
+Introduce synthetic noise into signals - 4.
+Modeling from data: Curve Fitting - a.
+Fit polynomial models to data to illustrate first steps towards datadriven modeling - 5.
+Modeling from first principles: Transfer functions with MATLAB - a.
 Compute poles/zeros (eigenvalues), damping factor etc - b.
-Compute time response for first and second order systems - 9.
-State Space systems with MATLAB - a.
+Compute time response for first and second order systems - 6.
+Modeling from first principles: State Space systems with MATLAB - a.
 Compute poles/zeros (eigenvalues), damping factor etc - b.
-Compute time response for first and second order systems - 10.
-Compute time response specifications for first and second order systems for various input signals, and comment on stability - 11.
-Pole placement design 1 - 12.
+Compute time response for first and second order systems - 7.
+Compute time response specifications for first and second order systems for various input signals, and comment on stability - 8.
+Pole placement design 1 - 9.
 Pole Placement design 2